How OkSolar Solutions Make

 30 milliseconds!
 Most utility companies agree this is a faster response

 than their repair crews could perform.
-Even an “island” situation will
+Even an “island” situation will be

-Because small-scale OkSolar is a new and evolving
+Because small-scale OkSolar is a new

-Pacific Gas & Electric, the largest utility company in the U.S. If
+lead of Pacific Gas & Electric, the largest utility company in the U.S. If

-PG&E approves a particular product, it’s probably safe enough for
+PG&E approves a particular product, it’s probably safe enough for the rest

-the rest of us.
+of us.

 Still, some folks have run into stone walls when they try to get approval